dbeinhauer/mcs-source/dataset_processor/export_scripts/README.md

 ## Result dataset format
-The scripts store the extracted data to the selected directory with predifined structure which is exploited in the future steps.
+The scripts store the extracted data to the selected directory with predefined structure which is exploited in the future steps.
 The structure is the following:
 ```bash
 |- image_ids/